ONTAP 9

 Considerations for session-oriented protocols

-Clusters and session-oriented protocols might cause adverse effects on clients and applications in certain areas during upgrades.
+Clusters and session-oriented protocols might cause adverse effects on clients and applications in certain areas such as I/O service during upgrades.

 If you are using session-oriented protocols, consider the following: